MoOx/phenomic/docs/content/docs/getting-started.md

 - [reactforbeginners.com](https://ReactForBeginners.com/friend/MOOX)
 - [Build your first real world React.js application](http://academy.plot.ly/#react)

-You might also take a look to [react-howto](https://github.com/petehunt/react-howto) to understand what you might need to learn and what you don't.
+You might also take a look at [react-howto](https://github.com/petehunt/react-howto) to understand what you might need to learn and what you don't.

 Also learning ES6/ES2015+ is recommended.